funkybob/nap-token-auth/README.rst

 a User instance returned from `django.contrib.auth.authenticate`.

 It will return a signed, timestamped token.
-The client need only pass this in a ``X-Auth-Token`` header for the request to act as that user.
+The client need only pass this in a ``Authorization`` header, formatted as 'Bearer {token}', for the request to act as that user.
 If the token is absent, expired, or invalid, `requset.user` will fall back to the normal Session Based Auth.